Saturday 18th November 2017 at Liverpool Empire Theatre.

 It’s a fascinating take on the humanity within man’s inhumanity to man during war time trope and it is desperately poignant to see such kindness towards the animals from some while others treat them with the same cold hands as they do the machinery – the horses being just as tragically expendable as the troops fighting.

-Visually spectacular, there is not one moment to criticise when it comes to this production’s bringing to life of large puppet horses – puppets of such stature and so sturdy that they can be ridden by the actors; puppets so beautifully and functionally designed that they mimic the movement of their real counter-part with astonishing accuracy.
+Visually spectacular, the production skilfully brings to life various horses – puppets of such stature and so sturdy that they can be ridden by the actors; puppets so beautifully and functionally designed that they mimic the movement of their real counter-part with impressive accuracy.

 The true beauty of puppetry is that it can very quickly suspend disbelief when done well – the mind adapts to the visuals and stops seeing the puppeteers within the structure or the puppeteer moving the head in full view – this show perfectly captures that pure and wondrous magic of skilful puppetry.
 I am deeply sad not to be able to name the specific puppeteers at the performance I saw as the programme lists them in teams and it’s impossible to know who was on – but I will include a snap of those lists to give tremendous credit where it is due.